ignite/cli/docs/guide/token_factory.md

 ### Keeper

 Define the business logic in the keeper.
-This is the place where you make changes to the database and actually write to the Key/Value Store.
+These changes are where you make changes to the database and actually write to the key-value store.

+In `x/tokenfactory/keeper/msg_server_denom.go`:

-In `x/tokenfactory/keeper/msg_server_denom.go` modify the `CreateDenom()` function in that it should have the logic for creating unique new denoms:
+- Modify the `CreateDenom()` function to define the logic for creating unique new denoms

 ```go
 func (k msgServer) CreateDenom(goCtx context.Context, msg *types.MsgCreateDenom) (*types.MsgCreateDenomResponse, error) {